-700, 701.
-Introduction to Professional Development in the Biomedical Sciences.
+- 701. Introduction to Professional Development in the Biomedical Sciences.
 (1) Intended to accomplish four specific aims: (1) To provide an introduction to the responsible conduct of research.
-(2) To introduce students to key aspects of professional development, such as grant writing, effective oral presentations, professional networking, career planning and advancement, and manuscript preparation (3) To provide insights into other biomedical science research activities through discussions of animal care and use in scientific research, human research, intellectual property, the pharmaceutical industry, and start-up companies (4) To establish a monthly opportunity to interact with other students to share academic experiences and develop personal and professional relationships outside the home academic department.
+(2) To introduce students to key aspects of professional development, such as grant writing, effective oral presentations, professional networking, career planning and advancement, and manuscript preparation (3) To provide insights into other biomedical science research activities through discussions of animal care and use in scientific research, human research, intellectual property, the pharmaceutical industry, and start-up companies (4) To establish a monthly opportunity to interact with other students to share academic experiences and develop personal and professional relationships outside the home academic department. - 702, 703.

-702, 703.
 Internship.
 (1-9) Internships are available for a student who has completed one year of graduate study and desires experience working in the private sector or a nonprofit or government agency.
 Internships typically take place during the summer months and last for three months, although the timing and duration may be adjusted to satisfy each student's needs and the type of internship available.
 Credit hours are adjusted based on the length of the internship.
 The student receives a written evaluation from the host organization mentor and is required to submit a written report of his/her work.
-May be repeated.

-705. Problem Based Learning (PBL).
+May be repeated. - 705.
+Problem Based Learning (PBL).
 (1-3) Small group sessions with post-baccalaureate premedical program students to facilitate the development of clinical reasoning skills and basic and clinical science knowledge.
 Topics on ethics and professionalism and the doctor-patient relationship are discussed.
-A combination of case studies, reading assignments, course notes and group discussion will be used.

-710. Bioethics for Biomedical Researchers.
-(3) Stresses biomedical research issues, providing students with tools to dissect and analyze biomedical research ethical cases.
-Includes an overview of ethical systems applicable for medical ethics and medical research.
-Technical, philosophical, theological, legal and social implications are examined in-depth on a few topics.
-Possible topics include principles of human research, using human embryos as research tools, human cloning, transgenic animals, implications of the human genetics era, germ-line genetic engineering of humans, cybernetics, artificial intelligence, and patenting of life forms.
-Uses literature and popularized images of biomedical research to examine the underlying concepts and societal impact of what it means to be human, personhood, species-ism, alive or dead, immortality, the fountain of youth, and the post human era.

-712. Teaching Skills and Strategies Seminar.
+A combination of case studies, reading assignments, course notes and group discussion will be used. - 707.
+Professional Responsibilities and Conduct I. (1) Students use problem-based learning to identify general and discipline-specific professional norms and obligations for the responsible practice of science.
+Emphasizes development of professional decision-making skills.
+Required of Reynolda campus doctoral students.
+This is the first part of a two-course sequence. - 708.
+Professional Responsibilities and Conduct II.
+(1) Continuation of GRAD 710.
+Required for Reynolda campus doctoral students.
+This is the second part of a two course-sequence.
+P-GRAD 707 or POI. - 713, 714.
+Scientific Professionalism: Scientific Integrity.
+(1) Students use problem-based learning to identify discipline-specific and broad professional norms and obligations for the ethical practice of science.
+Content includes the norms and principles for the responsible conduct of science such as data acquisition, management, sharing and ownership, publication practices, and responsible authorship.
+Emphasis is on responsible conduct of research and the current regulatory and legal climate. - 715, 716.
+Scientific Professionalism: Bioethics and Social Responsibility.
+(1) Students use problem-based learning to explore the ethical issues within the scientific profession.
+Topics include entrance of bias into research, limits of scientific authority, conflicts of interest, peer review, human and animal subjects, commercialization and globalization of science, scientific freedom and responsibility, and right of conscience.

+- 720. Topics in College-Level Teaching.
+(1-3) Students participate in the preparation and delivery of one or more lectures, homework assignments, and examinations, and facilitate small group learning sessions.
+Students attend at least two professional development workshops on a variety of aspects of the educational process.
+P-Successful completion of the first year of coursework in a biomedical graduate training program and POI. - 722.
+Teaching Skills and Strategies Seminar.
 (2) Designed to provide students with formal training and development in teaching strategies and teaching scholarship.
 A variety of theories and pedagogies are reviewed and discussed.
 Students receive some practical experience in developing and delivering instructional materials and assessment tools.
 Meets weekly for two hours throughout the spring semester.